dhootha/MozuAndroidInStoreAssistant/README.md

 Required Setup
 --------------
-<p> Add below mentioned parameters in 'gradle.properties' file
+<p> Add below mentioned parameters in 'gradle.properties' file located at ~/.gradle.<br>
- - <b>Mozu appId</b> and <b>Mozu shared secret</b> can be obtained from www.mozu.com/login and registering mobile app
+<b>Mozu appId</b> and <b>Mozu shared secret</b> can be obtained from https://developer.mozu.com/Console/app by either creating a new or referencing an existing Application.
 </p>

       ~/.gradle/gradle.properties